Employee Virtual Private Network (VPN)

 Why is use of a virtual private network (VPN) important?

-The CSU and Stanislaus State have responsibility to protect the information we collect or create in the process of conducting the activities of the institution.
+The CSU and Stanislaus State have the responsibility to protect the information we collect or create in the process of conducting the activities of the institution.

 VPN allows those working remotely with University laptops to use insecure networks in a secure manner and enables them to access resources as though they are on the campus network.